Documentation#

 and vartype

 fields.
 Use autodoc_type_aliases to simplify long type hints (related).
-Use intersphinx_mapping to hyperlink types from other packages.
-See Type hints.
+Use intersphinx_mapping to link types from other packages.
+See Type annotations.

 See also